The Santa Cruz Model H

 Dylan at Newport 1964

-This guitar was sold to Bob Dylan by my friend Marc Silber at his shop, Fretted Instruments, in NYC sometime in 1963.
-It replaced Dylan's old Gibson J-50, which was lost in action.
-It's a 13-fret Nick Lucas that had been refinished blonde, and had had a Guild type bridge and a Martin-type pickguard put on.
+This guitar, serial number 87898, was sold to Bob Dylan by my friend Marc Silber at his shop, Fretted Instruments, in NYC sometime in 1963.
+It replaced Dylan's old Gibson J-50, which was, Dylan told me personally, lost in action.
+It's a 13-fret rosewood Nick Lucas that had been refinished blonde, and had had a Guild-type bridge and a Martin-type pickguard put on.
 It had earlier belonged to Marc's sister Julie.
-Marc and Julie and their family are old friends of mine from Detroit, and I knew this guitar before Marc sold it to Dylan.
+Marc and Julie and their family are old friends of mine from Detroit, and I knew this guitar before Marc sold it to Bob Dylan.
 (Julie also turned me on to some 78s of Nick Lucas playing his guitar - he was a crooner and the hottest pop guitar icon of 1925.
 He was also an astounding guitar player).
-It was a lovely guitar in all ways, and kindled my enduring interest in the model, well before Bob Dylan owned it.
-The first time I saw Bob Dylan perform live, in Ann Arbor before his first album was out, he was playing an old J-50.
+It was a lovely guitar in all ways, and kindled my enduring interest in the model, well before Bob Dylan ever laid eyes on it.
+The first time I saw Bob Dylan perform live, in Ann Arbor before his first album was out, he was playing that old J-50, the one on the cover of his first album.

 In January of 1964 I saw Dylan perform again in Denver, and he played this guitar.
-He stopped by the Folklore Center (where I worked then) after-hours the next day, and he told me that the J-50 had gone missing, but I never connected the fact that the new guitar was Julie's old Nick Lucas.
-I wonder where it is now.
+He stopped by the Folklore Center (where I worked then) after-hours the next day, and he told me that the J-50 had gone missing, but I never connected the fact that the new guitar he'd played the night before was Julie's old Nick Lucas.
+It was a mongrel but it sounded great.

 I have one just like it myself, photo here